kubevault/prometheus-exporter/docs/guides/vault-server/vault-server.md

 ## Deploy Vault

-You can easily deploy and manage [HashiCorp's Vault](https://www.vaultproject.io/) in Kubernetes cluster using KubeVault operator.
-In this tutorial, we are going to deploy Vault on Kubernetes cluster using KubeVault operator.
+You can easily deploy and manage [HashiCorp's Vault](https://www.vaultproject.io/) in the Kubernetes cluster using KubeVault operator.
+In this tutorial, we are going to deploy Vault on the Kubernetes cluster using KubeVault operator.

 To start with this tutorial, you need to be familiar with the following CRDs:

 - [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md)
 - [VaultServerVersion](/docs/concepts/vault-server-crds/vaultserverversion.md)
 - [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md)